Data-Sci-2022/LGBTQ-Laws-Text-Analysis/progress_report.md

 I have wrangled with the table data and gotten it almost into its final form.
 The MAP data took more to wrangle: I had to split each column, and pivot wider to separate information on Gender Identity and Sexual Orientation.
 Both tables had US territories included, so I did an anti-join on state names to filter out any non-state territories, as these will not have any correspoding legislation.
 I will preserve raw tables as well as the table that I have manipulated to fit my project.

 Updated data sample with wrangling on tables and work with PDFs.

+## Third Progress Report
+### 12.01.2022

+Added licensing information.

+Dan created a JavaScript code that scraped all necessary data from Freedom For All American's website.
+Each state's bill information was saved as a separate csv which I then loaded into R and created dataframes to work with.

+The BillTrack site for each bill had a direct link to the legislation PDF so I was able to access these URLs through BillTrack without having to navigate and scrape from 39 different state's websites.
+I scraped all the links to the state's websites and filtered out any non-PDF links, leaving just links that can be fed directly into `pdftext()` and the function I created to clean the PDFs.

+I have run into some issue accessing the text from the PDFs, but I have been able to get 50% of the text converted and ready to manipulate.
+All other code is created, I just need to troubleshoot and find solutions to access the PDFs.

+I have began to compile all final parts of code into one final document, final_guide, that walks step by step through all the code I've run to collect and manipulate the data.